 Formulating with hydrogen peroxide in cleaning products requires an understanding of stability and compatibility with other ingredients (i.e. surfactants, dyes, other additives and formulation pH).

 Arkema offers a family of peroxygens (e.g. mild to aggressive oxidants) and a range of specialty products (e.g. alkaline stable, gel, antimicrobial and their proprietary products).
 Arkema also offers powerful peroxygen products.
-Arkema’s experienced technical staff can offer specific formulation knowledge and performance testing capabilities.
+Hydrogen Peroxide from Arkema can be used as a biocidal active substance or as a biocidal product.
+Our experienced technical staff can offer specific formulation knowledge and performance testing capabilities.

 The electronic industry continues to demand high-purity chemicals.
 As a chemical manufacturer, we invest heavily in our plants and capabilities to be able to offer high purity process chemicals helping to reduce defect densities and improving yields.